Tushar-Mishra999/project-s/TECHNICAL_REFERENCE.md

 ### Cosine similarity in ChromaDB

-ChromaDB computes cosine similarity natively.
-The `distances` returned are cosine distances — lower is more similar.
-When surfacing results to the LLM, similarity = `1 - distance`.
+ChromaDB's default distance function depends on collection configuration (L2 or cosine).
+The code computes similarity = 1 - distance, which is correct for cosine distance.
+If the collection uses L2 distance, this formula is approximate.
 ChromaDB uses an HNSW index internally for fast approximate nearest-neighbour search.

 ### Reranker